Iman Mutlaq: Activism and women's empowerment

 Participant in an expedition to Mount Kilimanjaro in 2014 in an effort to support the cancer research initiatives of the King Hussein Cancer Center; the expedition raised $1.3 million.

 First instructor of the Art of Living Foundation, an initiative of Sri Sri Ravi Shankar in Jordan.

 President of the Geneva International Association for Human Values in Jordan.

 Initiator of six programs in Iraq among 400 women for advancing their careers.

 Participant at the inaugural US Presidential Summit on Entrepreneurship invited by The Obama Administration in 2010; she met Hillary Clinton and Richard Holbrooke there and discussed issues affecting women in Afghanistan and across the Middle East.

-Sigma Investments Group
+Sigma Investments

 Sigma Investments and Ingot are members of the three member consortium which signed cooperation protocol with Egyptian government to establish a US$35–50m worth electronic Egyptian Commodities Exchange in Egypt as the first ever country in the MENA region; it will facilitate the well being of the small farmers and supply of products at reasonable prices abolishing the monopoly of goods.